frankwallis/dds-node-adapter/README.md

 [![build status](https://secure.travis-ci.org/frankwallis/dds-node-adapter.png)](http://travis-ci.org/frankwallis/dds-node-adapter)

 A node addon for the [DDS](https://github.com/dds-bridge/dds) bridge double dummy solver.
-The computation methods are run asynchronously and can return results eithr in a Promise or via a callback.
+The computation methods are run asynchronously and can return results either in a Promise or via a callback.
 Uses [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) to manage the build and install.

 ## Platform requirements